 tagline: From openSUSE

-Note: The persons with the most votes will be elected for the board.
-Note that no single organization or company can control more than 40 per cent of the electable board seats (more than 2 seats).
+Note: The candidates with the most votes will be elected for the board.
+Note that no single organization or company can control more than 40 percent of the electable board seats (more than 2 seats).
 Since one seat is already occupied by a SUSE employee, only one additional SUSE employee, at most, may be elected.
 Please read the full description of the election process.

-- Matt Barringer (*) - announcement - Platform
+- Richard Brown (*) profile - announcement Platform

-- Robert Schweikert (*) - announcement - Platform
+- Jörg "johest" Stephan - profile announcement Platform

 Candidates marked with a (*) are SUSE employees.

 Please check the candidates' blogs and platform pages to read more about their vision and plans.

 - 2013-10-28 (Phase 0)

 - Announcement of the openSUSE Board election for 2013.